+The intention is to fulfil needs of different groups of end users.
 These are (1) tabulated values, (2) simplified rules and (3) advanced models.
 For CLT, it is intended to give tabulated values for typical solutions, the preferred layups, and simplified rules for a more general application of CLT.
 Advanced models comprise Finite Element simulations.

-This paper provides data for (1) and (2) performing a large range of simulations using advanced models (3) which are often too complex for everyday use by engineers.
+This paper provides data for (1) and (2) performing a large range of simulations using advanced models (3), which are often too complex for everyday use by engineers.

 Besides the design models on different levels (1), (2) and (3), it was decided together with the European CLT industry to allow for more open definitions of the ZSL.
-EC5 contains an intuitive definition of the ZSL which is the difference between the residual cross-section, see Figure 1 and Eq.
+EC5 contains an intuitive definition of the ZSL, which is the difference between the residual cross-section, see Figure 1 and Eq.
 (1), i.e. the original cross-section reduced by charring, and the effective cross-section.
 This definition is appropriate as long as a homogeneous section is available, i.e. with homogeneous strength properties.
-Since CLT comprises longitudinal and transversal layers cross the load-bearing direction, compare Figure 4, this definition is challenged especially when the last uncharred, outer lamellae is a transversal layer.
-The improved design model makes use of a further definition, i.e. an effective ZSL, $d{0,e\!f}$.
-This effective ZSL considers only parts of a section with its grain direction parallel to the main load-bearing direction, i.e. the longitudinal layers, parts of transversal layers are not considered.
-Following the introduction, the hitherto existing ZSL referring simply to the residual cross section is indicated as $d{0,res}$.
-The development and differences of both ZSL is shown in Figure 5.
+Since CLT comprises longitudinal and transversal layers cross the load-bearing direction, compare Figure 2, this definition is challenged especially when the last uncharred, outer lamellae is a transversal layer.

+Figure 5.
+Determination of $d{0,res}$ and $d{0,ef}$ for a cross-section and two different design cases.